Street Academics

 Street Academics is an Indian alternative hip-hop group from Kerala, known for their songs blending Malayalam, English and Tamil lyrics.
-The collective based out of rapper from various districts are noted for emphasizing on contemporary and philosophical themes ranging from social realism to dystopian fantasy.
+The collective, made up of rappers from various districts, is noted for emphasizing contemporary and philosophical themes ranging from social realism to dystopian fantasy.
 They collaborate with projects like Mappila Lahala and Palakkadan Dystopia, to release songs that focus on having cultural discussions set in avant-garde backdrops.

 History

 Street Academics was an idea brought forward by Rjv Ernesto in 1999, as a small group for spoken word poetry and making pause tapes.
 Later he was introduced to Haris Saleem through hip-hop communities in Myspace and Orkut.
 After recording various demo tracks, they brought in Amjad Nadeem, Abhimanyu Raman and Pranav to move forward as a hip-hop collective in 2009.
 Keyboardist & music producer Ruthin Thej worked with the group to produce a couple of singles, before leaving to pursue his career as keyboardist for Thaikkudam Bridge.
 Later Vivek Radhakrishnan joined the group as the DJ/producer providing a bass-oriented sound.
 They started collaborating with the cultural music collective Mappila Lahala, led by filmmaker Muhsin Parari, to release politically oriented singles which featured veteran actor Mamukkoya and national award-winning composer Bijibal.
 The group has also formed avant garde hip-hop project Palakkadan Dystopia to release singles and went on to collaborate with experimental theatre acts, performing shows which combined spoken word, theatre, hip-hop music & graffiti.
 After working on singles and compilations over the years, the group released a complete multilingual album titled "Loop" loosely based on seven deadly sins.

 On July 13, 2019, a live performance of Street Academics along with Bandish Projekt and Swadesi, was interrupted by a group of people who demanded the venue officials to play Kannada songs, instead of the group's original Malayalam tracks, as they were in Bengaluru.
 The group's set was cut short and forced off stage.
 After the performance, rapper/vocalist Amjad and few of his friends were taken away by the police, allegedly for causing public nuisance.
 Venue management later released a public statement, apologizing to Street Academics regarding the incident.
 The group released a protest song titled "Hara Hara" along with a music video, and performed it live during Citizenship Amendment Act protests at Kozhikode.